Robbocj01/ProgrammingAssignment3/README.md

          * Check if zip file has already been downloaded to the working directory?
          * Check if the contents of the zip file have been extracted?

 3. Load activity (test and train), subject and feature info.
-Read data from the files into the objects.
+Read data from the files.

          * Read the activity files.
          * Read the subject files.